Clastify logo

 Image

-Here’s another way to answer “How do cells become differentiated?”
-Differentiation is progressive restriction.
-Cells move through decision points where some genes and pathways stay available while others are shut down, committing the cell to a narrower fate.
+This gives another answer to “How do cells become differentiated?”
+Differentiation works by progressive restriction.
+Cells pass through decision points where some genes and pathways stay available while others are shut down, leaving the cell committed to a narrower fate.

 Size is part of function

-Cell specialization is about more than organelles and enzymes.
+Cell specialization isn’t just a matter of organelles and enzymes.
 Size can be an adaptation too.
-Human cells differ greatly in diameter, length and volume, and those differences match the jobs the cells need to do.
+Human cells vary enormously in diameter, length and volume, and these differences match what the cells need to do.

 Image